laurentpayot/floweret/README.md

 getPageInfo(1, 'FOO') # TypeError: …
 ```

-* **:warning:** As mentioned in the comments, the object returned by the function is *type checked*.
-It means that a check is performed before every modification of the result object to ensure all the type expectations are met.
+As mentioned in the comments, the object returned by the function is *type-checked*.
+It means that a check is performed before every modification of the result object to ensure all type expectations are always met.
 Arguments also are typed internally to the function, as long as they are objects (Object, Array, Set, Map, etc.).

-More on this in the [variable typing section](#variable-typing).
+More on this in the [variable typing section](#variable-typing) of this document.

 ### Absence of type